sharmilidas33/Sharmili-s-Discord-Bot/README.md

 Contributions to this Discord bot project are welcome!
 Feel free to fork the repository, make improvements, and submit pull requests.

-**License:**

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the LICENSE file for more details.

 **Author:**

 This Discord bot was created by Sharmili.
 You can reach out to Sharmili for any inquiries or support regarding this bot.